mondoohq/packer-plugin-cnspec/docs/README.md

 #### Provisioners

 - [cnspec](/packer/integrations/mondoohq/cnspec/latest/components/provisioner/cnspec) - Packer plugin [cnspec](https://github.com/mondoohq/cnspec) by [Mondoo](https://mondoo.com) scans
 Linux and Windows machine images for vulnerabilities and security misconfigurations.
 The plugin retrieves CVE data from Mondoo, which is updated daily with the latest CVEs and advisories.
-Additionally, cnspec runs security scans using [cnspec-policies](https://github.com/mondoohq/cnspec-policies) to uncover common misconfigurations that open your hosts to the risk of attack.
+Additionally, cnspec runs policy-as-code security scans using [cnspec-policies](https://github.com/mondoohq/cnspec-policies) to uncover common misconfigurations that open your hosts to the risk of attack.
-- [mondoo](/packer/integrations/mondoohq/cnspec/latest/components/provisioner/mondoo) - The `mondoo` provisioner scans [Packer](https://www.packer.io) builds for vulnerabilities and misconfigurations by executing security policies-as-code enabled in [Mondoo Platform](https://console.mondoo.com).
-Mondoo Platform comes stocked with an ever-increasing collection of certified security policies which can be easily customize to meet your needs.
+- [mondoo](/packer/integrations/mondoohq/cnspec/latest/components/provisioner/mondoo) - Deprecated.
+Use the `cnspec` provisioner instead.

 ### Tutorials